-The Lessee must begin submitting rent payments for any project easement associated with this lease commencing on the date that BOEM approves the Construction and Operations Plan (COP) or modification of the COP describing the project easement.
+The Lessee must begin submitting rent payments for any project easement associated with this lease commencing on the date that Lessor approves, or approves with modifications, the Construction and Operations Plan (or modification) describing the project easement.
 Annual rent for a project easement 200 feet wide, centered on the transmission cable, is \$70.00 per statute mile.
 For any additional acreage required, the Lessee must also pay the greater of \$5.00 per acre per year or \$450.00 per year.